Sinclair adverts

 Sinclair Project 60 and the Micromatic Transistor Radio

-Here is a pair of adverts from the company, or at least the Sinclair Radionics part of it, that would go on to launch the ZX80, ZX81 and ZX Spectrum.
-Sinclair Radionics wasn't directly connected to Sc...
+Here is an advert from the company, or at least the Sinclair Radionics part of it, that would go on to launch the ZX80, ZX81 and ZX Spectrum, and in doing so change the UK computer industry.
+Sinclair...

 June 1978

-This is the second-earliest reference in this collection (and the first to mention an actual computer) to the company that would become Sinclair - the company which did so much to kick-start the UK ho...
+This is the second-earliest reference in this collection - and the first to mention an actual computer - to the company that would become Sinclair, which did so much to kick-start the UK home computer...

 June 1978